philbishop/virtual-nvr/README.md

 Repeat for your remaining three cameras.

+### Latency in web interface
+There is some latency when viewing the live camera streams via the web browser user interface due to conversion to HLS.

+Use one the client apps below to view the streams more effeciently.

 ## iOS, MacOs and Window's client apps
 You can access the NVR via your iPhone, Mac or Windows PC using the NX-V IP Camera viewer app available for free in the respective app stores.